iesahin/xvc/book/src/ref/xvc-file-remove.md

 ```

 You can specify a version of a file to delete from the cache.
 The versions can
 be specified like `123-456-789abcd`.
+Dashes are optional.
 The prefix must be unique.

 ```console